klenwell/rails-code-challenge/README.markdown

 # Challenge for Software Engineer
 To better assess a candidates development skills, we would like to provide the following challenge.
-You have as much time as you'd like (though we ask that you not spend more than a few hours).
+Use your own judgment on deciding how long to spend on this.
+We want you to feel comfortable and not rushed without feeling obligated to burn a lot of your personal time on it.
+Feel free to add comments in the README for things you would do given more time.

 If you are applying for a software engineer position, the email address you should use for submission is [dev.challenges@livingsocial.com](mailto:dev.challenges@livingsocial.com).
 Please use either Ruby or Clojure.